rvaanthony/Prepared/README.md

 1. **Call Reception**: Twilio receives the call and establishes a WebSocket connection to stream audio in real-time
 2. **Live Transcription**: Audio chunks are buffered and sent to OpenAI's Whisper API for real-time transcription
 3. **Real-Time Updates**: Transcripts are pushed to connected web clients via SignalR as they're generated
-4. **Intelligence Extraction**: Once sufficient context is gathered, the system uses GPT to extract:
+4. **Intelligence Extraction**: Once sufficient context is gathered, the system uses GPT-5 to extract:
    - Location information (addresses, coordinates)
    - Incident summaries
    - Key findings and urgency indicators